-It’s next to impossible to visit Galway – or anywhere in Ireland for that matter – and not visit a pub.
-In pretty much any Irish city, pubs, bars, and laidback beer halls are a dime a dozen, yet somehow, nearly every single one manages to provide a top-notch Irish pub experience, no matter where you go.
+Galway is easily one of the best places to visit in Ireland.
+And it’s next to impossible to visit Galway – or anywhere in Ireland for that matter – and not visit a pub.
+In pretty much any Irish city, pubs, bars, and laidback beer halls are a dime a dozen, yet somehow, nearly every single one provides a top-notch Irish pub experience, no matter where you go.

-That said, there are always going to be standouts that go the extra mile, offer a little bit more, or have something extraordinary about them.
-We’ve rounded up a list of the best pubs in Galway, so you know exactly where to go to make sure you get an authentic Irish pub experience.
+That said, there will always be standouts that go the extra mile, offer a little bit more, or have something extraordinary about them.
+We’ve rounded up a list of the best pubs in Galway so you know exactly where to go to ensure you get an authentic Irish pub experience.

 Taaffes Bar is definitely one of Galway’s best-known pubs.
 Its location is optimal, right in the heart of the city, so if you’re out and about or doing a pub crawl, chances are you’ll come pretty close to it at some point.
 Like many places in Ireland, it’s been around a long time (150 years as a pub, in a 400-year-old building), so it’s ripe with history, stories, and charm.

 The Galway bar is popular with all ages, and you’ll find a mix of tourists and locals.
 If you came to Ireland with the desire to listen to some truly authentic Irish music, get into Taaffes before the crowds hit to find yourself a place to sit.